When Can I Sign Up for Medicare?

 - Fill out the Application for Enrollment in Part B. Remember, you must already have Part A to apply for Part B.

-- Join a Medicare Advantage plan from Original Medicare
+- Join a Medicare prescription drug plan if you have Original Medicare.